GEO2136 : Global Environmental Change

 Aims

-• To develop an understanding of global environmental change during the Quaternary.
+• To develop an understanding of the causes of climate and environmental change during the Quaternary.

 • To understand how natural system change is deciphered using the tools of modern science for palaeoenvironmental investigation.

-• To provide broad grounding in knowledge and skills necessary for Stage 3 modules palaeoenvironmental modules and dissertations.
+• To provide broad grounding in the knowledge and skills necessary for Stage 3 palaeoenvironmental modules and dissertations.

 Outline Of Syllabus

 The module will be delivered by means of lectures and practical sessions.
-Lectures will deliver the knowledge base while practicals with give hands-on experience of a range of proxies useful in palaeoenvironmental reconstruction, and in the analysis of geochronological and palaeoenvironmental datasets.
+Lectures will deliver the knowledge base, while practicals will give hands-on experience of working with a range of data useful in palaeoenvironmental reconstruction.

 Themes explored in the module include: